Sara Blakely: Philanthropy

 In 2006, Blakely launched the Sara Blakely Foundation to help women through education and entrepreneurial training.
 Richard Branson acted as a mentor to Blakely and, at the conclusion of The Rebel Billionaire, surprised Blakely with a $750,000 check to start the Foundation.

 Since its launch, The Sara Blakely Foundation has funded scholarships for young women at the Community and Individual Development Association City Campus in South Africa and Blakely appeared on The Oprah Winfrey Show in 2006, donating $1 million to the Oprah Winfrey Leadership Academy for Girls.
 In 2013 Blakely became the first female billionaire to join the "Giving Pledge," Bill Gates and Warren Buffett's pledge, whereby the world's richest people donate at least half of their wealth to charity.

 In 2019, Blakely paid $162,500 at an auction for the black pants worn by Olivia Newton-John in Grease; the proceeds from which benefited Newton-John's cancer treatment center in Melbourne, Australia.

-In 2020, Blakely pledged to give $5 million to support female-run small businesses during the coronavirus pandemic.
+The next year, Blakely pledged to give $5 million to support female-run small businesses during the coronavirus pandemic.

+In 2026, Florida State University awarded Sara Blakely with Honorary Doctor of Humane Letters to commemorate her work as an inventor and philanthropist.